 Reasonable living expenses for the birth mother to support her during the pregnancy, which may include help with rent, bills, groceries and more

 Texas adoption laws don’t require the birth family to repay any paid expenses should they ultimately decide to parent, but American Adoptions does have a Risk-Sharing program that financially protects adoptive parents in the event of a disrupted adoption.

 Any expenses paid to the birth parent(s) by the adoptive parent(s) are established on a case-by-case basis and approved by a Texas judge.
-It’s worth noting that some expectant mothers will have greater financial need than others, and so birth parent expenses can vary based on individual need.
+It’s worth noting that some expectant mothers will have greater financial need than others, so birth parent expenses can vary based on individual need.
 Families who work with American Adoptions are able to set a budget with the help of their adoption specialist and will be considered for adoption opportunities that fall within this budget.

 To learn more about adoption laws in Texas, or to understand which laws may apply in your individual circumstances, contact your adoption specialist or attorney.
 If you are ready to begin your own Texas adoption process with American Adoptions, you can get more free information online anytime.